Pilar Unidad-Tolentino, co-chair

 Elle Hansen, co-chair

 The Next Gen Practitioners Study Group is an online forum to educate, connect and inspire the next generation of practitioners in the field of family enterprise.
-This is a multidisciplinary study group designed for advisors and consultants who have been practicing in the field for 5-10 years.
+This is a multidisciplinary study group designed for advisors and consultants who have been practicing in the field for more than 6 years.